espressif/esp-faq/docs/en/software-framework/wifi.rst

 How to obtain 802.11 Wi-Fi packets？
 ----------------------------------------

-  Please refer to `Wireshark User Guide <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/wireshark-user-guide.html>`_ in ESP-IDF Programming Guide.
+  - Please refer to `Wireshark User Guide <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/wireshark-user-guide.html>`_ in ESP-IDF Programming Guide.
+  - Please note that the wireless network interface controller (WNIC) that you use should support the Monitor mode.

 --------------